Namoorr/Certificate-Generator/README.md

 # Certificate Generator

-This script generates certificates using a template and student data from an Excel file.
-It then converts the generated certificates into PDFs.
+This script streamlines certificate generation by using a Word template (`.docx`) and student data from an Excel file (`.xlsx`).
+It automatically fills in the required details, creates personalized certificates in `.docx` format, and then converts them into `.pdf` for easy distribution.
+Designed for efficiency, this tool simplifies bulk certificate processing while ensuring accuracy.

 ## Requirements
 - Python 3.x